inducer/pyopencl/doc/source/misc.rst

   in getting OpenCL-OpenGL interoperability to work.
 * Sean True allowed access to a test machine to ensure compatibility with OS X Lion.
+* Tomasz Rybak did many great things for PyOpenCL, not the least of which is packaging for Debian and Ubuntu.

 Guidelines
 ==========